 If a candidate has expressed interest or even completed an application, keeping them in the pipeline is crucial towards eventually converting them.

 If it’s been too many days since drivers hear back from recruiters, they are going to lose interest or perhaps form a poor impression of the company.
-Worst-case scenario is that a prospect gets picked up by a different company or fleet when they could have been converted.
+Worst-case scenario is that a another company or fleet picks up the prospect when you might have converted the driver.
 Remain engaged with your leads every few days and make sure they don’t turn into cold leads.

 2. Not Differentiating the Application and Interview Process

 Drivers apply to dozens of jobs.
 That means dozens of long and boring job applications, and dozens of similarly canned interview questions.
 Differentiate your company and culture by making the application process easier and more intuitive for drivers.
 Making sure job applications are short and mobile-friendly ensures that drivers can complete them while on rest brakes during work.